Skip to main content Skip to navigation Skip to footer

 When AWS goes down, you don’t

-Every cloud has backup.
-None fail over to another cloud in minutes.
+Every cloud has backups.
+But none of them fail over to a different cloud in minutes.
 Rediacc does.

 $ rdc repo sync push-all